cisco-lockhart/cdo-public-api-docs/cdo-sdk/python/docs/TenantManagementApi.md

 Get Tenant Settings

-Get the settings for the CDO tenant.
+Get the settings for the SCC tenant.

 ### Example